 The confidence limits for the herding efficiency were estimated using the same bootstrap procedure as for the catch comparison and catch ratio procedures.
-The model was implemented in the analysis software tool SELNET, which facilitated the calculation of the herding efficiency.

-2.2.4 Predictions of catch loss due to sweep lifting
+2.2.4.
+Predictions of catch loss due to sweep lifting

-Using the average geometrical values of the trawl and the catch size distributions obtained with setups 1 and 2, we were able to estimate the herding efficiency of the sweeps (equation 11).
-As all of the parameters (e.g., sweep angle, trawling speed, etc.) in setups 1 and 2 were constant except for the sweep length, we can assume that CR(l) varies depending on the difference in the length of the sweep that is in contact with the seabed between the two setups.
+Using the average geometrical values of the trawl and the catch size distributions obtained with setups 1 and 2, we were able to estimate the herding efficiency of the sweeps (Eq.
+(11)).
+As all of the parameters (e.g., sweep angle, trawling speed, etc.) in setups 1 and 2 were constant except for the sweep length, we can assume that CR(I) varies depending on the difference in the length of the sweep that is in contact with the seabed between the two setups.
 The length of sweeps with seabed contact in each setup is determined by the position of the clumps.
-We define clump factor (CF) as the ratio between β and ω , which gives an indication of the position of the clumps or sweep length with seabed contact.
-Thus, if the clumps are located at the lower wing ends of the trawl, β and ω would be equal and CF would be equal to 1.
+We define clump factor (CF) as the ratio between β and ω , which gives an indication of the position of the clumps are located at the lower wing ends of the trawl, β and ω would be equal and CF would be equal to 1.

-$$CF1 = \frac{\beta_1}{\omega_1}$$ and $CF2 = \frac{\beta_2}{\omega_2}$ (12)
+$$CF1 = \frac{\beta 1}{\omega 1}$$ and $CF2 = \frac{\beta 2}{\omega 2}$ (12)

-Based on equations (11) and (12), catch ratio can be expressed as follows:
+Based on Eqs.
+(11) and (12), catch ratio can be expressed as follows:

-$$CR(l) = \frac{\omega_1}{\omega_2} \times \frac{1 + (CF1 - 1) \times hf(l)}{1 + (CF2 - 1) \times hf(l)}$$ (13)
+$$CR(l) = \frac{\omega 1}{\omega 2} \times \frac{1 + (CF1 - 1) \times hf(l)}{1 + (CF2 - 1) \times hf(l)}$$ (13)

 In this experiment, $\omega 1$ and $\omega 2$ were equal and hf(l) was assumed to be the same for both setups.
 Thus, CR(l) will only vary depending on CF1 and CF2.
 Because $\omega 1$ and $\omega 2$ were equal, CR(l) depends only on the positions of the clumps in the setups.
-As we estimated hf(l) for both setups using equation (11) and we had the geometrical parameter values from the trawl ($\beta 1$, $\beta 2$, $\omega 1$, and $\omega 2$), we were able to predict fish loss based on the position of the clumps using (13).
+As we estimated hf(l)for both setups using Eq.
+(11) and we had the geometrical parameter values from the trawl ($\beta 1$, $\beta 2$, $\omega 1$, and $\omega 2$), we were able to predict fish loss based on the position of the clumps using (13).

-3 Results
+3. Results

 During the sea trial we collected data to evaluate the catch comparison rate, catch ratio, and herding efficiency for cod.
-We collected 32 valid hauls and measured 12,777 individuals.
+A total of 32 successful hauls (16 pairs) were completed and 12,777 cod were measured.
+Hauls 1-5 we used to do some initial adjustments in the gear and to make sure all the equipment was working as expected before we started collecting the actual data.
+Thus, they were not included in the data analysis.
+An additional four hauls were not evaluated due to operational problems.
 Half of the hauls were collected with setup 1 and half of the hauls were collected with setup 2.
-An additional four hauls (hauls 22, 23, 30, and 31) were discarded due to operational problems.

-The average trawling time (mean \pm standard deviation) was 71.7 \pm 18.7 min.
+The average trawling time (mean \pm standard deviation) was 71.7 ± 18.7 min.
 The difference in the duration of the tows was a consequence of the availability of fish in the area and the processing capacity of the vessel.
+A constant towing speed of 3.5 kn was maintained.
+Small speed variations within each tow $(\pm 0.2 \text{ kn})$ are expected due to wind and waves.
+However, these small variations are normal oscillations around the average speed (3.5 kn) that would not be expected to have any effect on the overall results of the hauls.